Valerie Carr, PhD

-Manny is a second year Psychology student who aims to earn a PhD in Clinical Psychology after graduating.
-He is interested in gaining research experience to better prepare him for graduate work, to which end he currently assists with a study investigating the relationship between aerobic fitness and susceptibility to false memories in young adults.
+Manny is a third year Psychology student who aims to earn a PhD in Clinical Psychology after graduating.
+He is currently assisting with a study investigating caffeine's effects on memory, and he previously assisted with a study that examined the relationship between physical fitness and memory distortion in young adults.

 mannyman423 at gmail.com